Managing Your Database With Customer Profiles

 When you design this, the system then knows the price for all of your profiles and customers.

 Teesnap’s green fee system is SKU-less.
-This eliminates that long list of greens fees in the legacy system’s shopping cart.
+This eliminates that long list of greens fees in the shopping cart.
 As a pro shop employee, there is no more hunting through a never-ending stream of outdated green fee SKUs to choose a golfer's price.
-Using player profiles and profile pricing ultimately increases your customer service and control at the counter
+Using player profiles and profile pricing ultimately increases your customer service and control at the counter.

 How this works:

-1. Decide on your player profiles that fit your facility and create them. (ie) Daily Fee, Senior, Member, Non-Resident, Canadian, UK, etc.
+1. Decide on your player profiles that fit your facility and create them. (ie) Daily Fee, Senior, Member, Non-Resident, Junior, Employee, etc.

 Screen Shot 2022-07-15 at 2.59.11 PM-1